 The older you get, the more you’ll worry about never being able to get out of the rat race.
 You start asking yourself, “is this all there is to life?”
 You’ll also start resenting your job and the people you see more than your family every single day.

 It’s natural after doing the same old thing over and over again.
-As a result, you’ll start kicking your savings and investing into high gear so that you might one day be able to engineer your layoff and live life on your own terms.
+As a result, you’ll start kicking your savings and investing into high gear.
+You plan to one day engineer your layoff and live life on your own terms.

 Those who are more aware are able to quantify their purchases, not only in after tax dollars, but in terms of time.
 For example, buying a $300,000 more expensive house because it has one more bedroom you’ll never use equals at least 10 more years of work if you only save $30,000 a year.